-Sign up for Travel Rewards Credit Cards + Frequent Flyer Programs.
-(We are not advovating going into debt for travel, we want to make that VERY clear.)
+Sign up for Travel Rewards Credit Cards – (We are not advocating going into debt for travel, we want to make that VERY clear.)
 Using a rewards credit card that you pay off each month is a great way to cut travel expenses!
 Why?
 Because you earn points for flights and hotels simply by spending money on things you are buying buying anyway.

-Become “friends” with The Points Guy so you can determine which credit card deal is best for you.
-This Southwest Airlines card one I currently have and love because the points are so easy to redeem.
-And if you own your own business this one from Chase Ink is my absolute favorite because of the large sign up bonus and it’s easy to redeem the points.
 We flew our entire family to Europe a couple of years ago using credit card miles!
 And no, we didn’t spend hundreds of thousands of dollars to get hundreds of thousands of points.
-We earned most of our points by signing up for credit cards when they had a bonus mileage offer.
+We earned most of our points by signing up for credit cards when they had a large bonus point offer.

 Pack in a Carry-On.
-The $25 each way baggage fees can blow through your travel budget, fast!
+The $25+ each way baggage fees can blow through your travel budget, fast!
 When we travel as a family, we try to keep the checked luggage to a minimum.
 Using this packing list I came up with, when we traveled to Europe, we checked ZERO bags.
 7 people with everything for 10 days in backpacks!
-If we can do it, so can you!)
+If we can do it, so can you!

 Get a Ride to the Airport.
 Long-term parking can add up!
 Ask a friend to drive you, or catch a ride with Uber or Lyft.